Go to Qonto

-Qonto allows you to receive transfers from most countries in the world, in most currencies, via the SWIFT network (Society for Worldwide Interbank Financial Telecommunication).
+Qonto allows you to receive transfers from most countries worldwide, in various currencies, using the SWIFT network (Society for Worldwide Interbank Financial Telecommunication).

-Your US customers can pay you in dollars (USD), and your Japanese partners can pay you in yen (JPY).
-You can also receive zloty (PLN) sent from Canada, or rupee (INR) sent from Mexico, and of course euros !
+With Qonto, your US customers can pay you in dollars (USD), your Japanese partners can pay you in yen (JPY), and you can receive currencies like zloty (PLN) from Canada or rupee (INR) from Mexico.
+Of course, you can also receive euros!

-SWIFT transfers are credited to our customers' accounts within 5 business days (excluding weekends and banking holidays).
-This time frame varies depending on the time zone, the creation time of the transfer, the issuing currency and bank.
+SWIFT transfers are typically credited to your Qonto account within 5 business days (excluding weekends and banking holidays).
+The exact timeframe depends on factors such as time zone differences, transfer creation time, issuing currency, and the sender's bank.

-Due to regulations, single non-euro transfers are subject to specific checks depending on the country of origin and on the amount.
-We may contact you to request additional information before we are able to credit the funds to your account.
+Please note that single SWIFT transfers are subject to specific checks based on the country of origin and the transfer amount.
+We may contact you for additional information before crediting the funds to your account.

 How does it work? 🤓